marouenbg/ACHR.cu/paper/paper.md

 While computing the SVD of the S matrix is generally more precise than QR, it is not prone to parallel computation in the GPU which can be even slower than the CPU in some cases.

-However, computing the null space through QR decomposition is faster but less precise and consumes more memory as it takes all the dimensions of the matrix as opposed to SVD that removes columns below a given precision of the SV.
+However, computing the null space through QR decomposition is faster but less precise and consumes more memory as it takes all the dimensions of the matrix as opposed to SVD that removes columns below a given precision of the singular values.

 Finally, ACHR.cu was developed as a high-performance tool for the modeling of metabolic networks using a parallel architecture that segregates the generation of warmup points and the sampling.